SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 - **Question Name** - This field is intended to identify the question.
 It has a maximum limit of 80 characters.
   :point_right: If this field is left blank, the system will automatically set the Question Name field with the 20 first characters of the Question Text.
 - **Question Text** - This is the wording of the question.
 This is a rich text field.
 - **Answer Option Text** - For the Short Answer questions, the answer option text fields represent the possible ways of response.
 It must be included all the alternatives of answers that will be accepted as correct.
+This field has a maximum limit of 255 characters.
  > At CMS, these alternatives are not shown, but a field for the member to input the answer.

 :point_right: 1.
 In the Short Answer question, the option *Shuffle Answer Options* is not displayed since the answer options are not available to the member.